 Continue on to the Reviews tab.
 Select a reviewer to complete the review, then specify the Duration and Review recurrence.

 - If you set Select reviewers to Users review their own access or Managers of users, B2B direct connect users and Teams won't be able to review their own access in your tenant.
 The owner of the Team under review will get an email that asks the owner to review the B2B direct connect user and Teams.

 - If you select Managers of users, a selected fallback reviewer will review any user without a manager in the home tenant.
 This includes B2B direct connect users and Teams without a manager.

 Go on to the Settings tab and configure additional settings.
 Then go to the Review and Create tab to start your access review.
 For more detailed information about creating a review and configuration settings, see our Create a single-stage access review.

 Allow group owners to create and manage access reviews of their groups

-The prerequisite role is a Global or User administrator.
+The prerequisite role is a Global or Identity Governance Administrator.